1930 Alabama Crimson Tide football team: Howard (AL)

 Alabama opened the season with its only scheduled non-conference game against Howard College (now Samford University) at Denny Stadium.
 Before an estimated crowd of 6,000 fans, Alabama shutout Howard 43–0.
 After a scoreless first quarter, the Crimson Tide scored 34 second-quarter points.
 Touchdowns were scored on runs by Johnny Cain, John Suther (one on a 56-yard run and another on a 96-yard kickoff return), Hillman D. Holley, and John Campbell.
 The final points of the game came in the fourth on a Hugh Miller run and 33-yard drop kick to make the final score 43–0.
 Alabama gained 513 total yards on 66 plays and held Howard to only 84 yards on 32 plays.
-The victory improved Alabama's all-time record against Howard to 11–0.

 The starting lineup was: Dobbs (left end), Jackson (left tackle), Sanford (left guard), Sharpe (center), Whitworth (right guard), Godfrey (right tackle), Elmore (right end), Tucker (quarterback), H. B. Miller (left halfback), Long (right halfback), and Boykin (fullback).